mistakia/nano-community/docs/community.md

 # Communities

+The largest communities are on reddit and discord.

 - <a href="https://www.reddit.com/r/nanocurrency/" target="_blank">r/nanocurrency</a>: good for general discussions about nano, meeting community members, and following the ecosystem.
 It is the largest community.
 - <a href="https://chat.nano.org/" target="_blank">Nano Discord</a>: used for coordination of beta testing, general discussions and support
 - <a href="https://forum.nano.org/" target="_blank">Nano Forum</a>: the home for technical discussions, general discussions and support